forxstz/forxstz/README.md

 - I love making gift skins with my best friend <33
 - I am very forgetful at times, dont expect me to remember stuff man
 - PLEASEONMYMAMASGRAVEDONOTCOPYMYSKINSIWILLMANSLAUGHTERYOUIFYOUDO
-- I dont have much DNI's, but i guess DNI if your a literal weirdo, and also dni fatherless jokes, that actually hurts.
+- I dont have much DNI's, but i guess DNI if your a literal weirdo, and also dni if you typically do fatherless jokes, that actually hurts.
 - possible ADHD hazard!?!?!??
 - I LOVE TO VC, I LOVE TO TALK!!!!!
-- I am INSANELY silly and cheerful, do not expect me to be srs unless im roleplaying
+- I am INSANELY silly and cheerful, do not expect me to be srs unless im roleplaying, or if its a ACTUAL serious situation
 - please dni subkit and medhammer haters, please. i respect your opinion but do not shove your opinion in my face </3
 - words tend to come out of my mouth wrong... and i'm so sorry, meddy. i'm so, so sorry.